Deutsche Börse: Failed merger with London Stock Exchange Group

 In March 2016, the company announced it had reached an agreement with London Stock Exchange Group to merge.
-The companies were to be brought under a new holding company, UK TopCo, and would have retained both headquarters in London and Frankfurt.
+The companies were to be brought under a new holding company, with a temporary placeholder name of UK TopCo, and would have retained both headquarters in London and Frankfurt.
 The deal needed approval from regulators in the European Union, the U.S. and Russia.
 The London Stock Exchange said Russian approval was needed because it owns Exactpro, a firm with offices in Russia specializing in quality assurance for exchanges and financial organizations.
 The European Commission opened an in-depth investigation into the proposed Deutsche Börse/LSEG merger on 28 September 2016.
 The European Commission delayed its decision on the deal by 15 working days to 6 March 2017.
-LSEG planned to hive off the French half of its LCH SA arm in a bid to ease EU concerns about the deal, although the companies had not formally submitted any concessions to the Commission.
+LSEG planned to hive off the French half of its LCH SA arm in a bid to ease EU concerns about the deal, although the companies had not formally submitted any concessions to the commission.

 In February 2017, the Commission required that the parties commit to the divestment of LSEG's majority stake in fixed-income sovereign bond trading platform MTS S.p.A.
 LSEG stated it would not sell MTS in Italy to appease anti-trust concerns.
 The planned merger between the two exchanges, which was estimated to create the largest exchange in Europe, was subsequently described as "at risk" by The Wall Street Journal.
 The merger attempt was blocked by EU Competition Regulator on 29 March 2017 stating that "The Commission's investigation concluded the merger would have created a de facto monopoly in the markets for clearing fixed income instruments".

 Recent

-In October 2017, several shareholders called for the resignation of the chairman.
+In October 2017, two institutional shareholders, who at the time held more than 6.5% of Deutsche Börse, called for the resignation of the chairman.
 On 16 November 2017, Theodor Weimer was appointed as new CEO of Deutsche Börse AG, effective January 2018.